burbschat/ledmat8x16pico/README.md

     * Header data selects frame in frame buffer on the pico
     * Received data written to receive frame buffer non-blocking via DMA
     * Once the buffer is filled, it is latched into the selected location of the frame buffer
+* Transmission of frames to the Pico via USB serial (TinyUSB CDC device)
+    * Uses the same protocol as the UART
+    * Much faster than the UART!
+    * Cannot be run entirely interrupt drive, *but* we have another core in the pico (or the MCU on the pico to be precise).
+The TinyUSB loop is thus run on the second core and does not interfere with the main loop.
+* PWM-like adjustment of perceived brightness
+    * Also added option for some randomness in the on/off times to avoid annoying noises from the LEDs (probably due to thermal expansion)
+* A simple example Python script to send a frame via serial for a single row display
+* A not so simple Python script to send a frame for a multi-row snaked display
+    * Takes care of arranging data in the correct order.
+This is done on the host PC as this is much easier and allows the pico to just read buffers in the order they are clocked out to the shift registers, which is the simpler solution.

+## Todos (that I've come to think of so far)
-    * Plan to implement a state machine for UART communication
+* Implement a state machine for serial communication?
     * Have a transmit initialized by some special character
     * Maybe set a timeout for the transmission to make sure we don't get stuck waiting
     * Further states/functionality can be implemented (setting row pulse intervals etc.)
     * A single sided state machine on only the pi where the state can be dictated by the PC sending data should be sufficient
-* PWM-like adjustment of perceived brightness
-    * Also add option for some randomness in the on/off times to avoid annoying noises from the LEDs (probably due to thermal expansion)
-* A simple example Python script to send a frame via UART

-### Notes
-* Non-blocking Serial via USB
-    * [This thread](https://forums.raspberrypi.com/viewtopic.php?t=354616) contains some useful information
-    * Consider TinyUSB for USB CDC
-    * `getchar_timeout_us` solution might also be alright, but if possible I'd like to use a interrupt/callback instead of polling
-    * For now I'll just use the USB bridge via a second Pico which I use for debugging anyways